LinuxNerdBTW/google/README.md

 * sudo cp google /usr/bin/ -> remove sudo if u are super user
 * done
 * use it from anywhere on command line ..

+### Usages
+This is small tool , so its easy to use.
+Dont over think ..